 - Personalization – Gone are the days of Dear %%FirstName%%.
 Modern email and text messaging platforms are providing automations that include segmentation, predictive content based on behavioral and demographic data, and incorporating artificial intelligence to test and optimize messaging automatically.
 If you’re still using batch and blast one-to-many marketing, you’re missing out on leads and sales!

 - Native eCommerce on Social Media – (also known as Social Commerce or Native Shopping) Consumers want a seamless experience and respond with dollars when the conversion funnel is seamless.
 Virtually every social media platform (most recently TikTok) is integrating ecommerce platforms into their social sharing capabilities, enabling merchants to sell directly to audiences through social and video platforms.

 - Voice Search – Voice search may account for half of all online searches and voice search has expanded from our mobile devices to smart speakers, televisions, soundbars, and other devices.
 Virtual assistants are getting more and more accurate with location-based, personalized results.
-This is forcing businesses to carefully maintain their content, organize it will, and distribute it everywhere that these systems access.
+This forces businesses to carefully maintain their content, organize it will, and distribute it everywhere these systems access.

 In the infographic below, discover the nine headline trends from 2020.
 This guide unpacks how these trends influence the market and the growth opportunities they present now.